-All Irish universities provide access to comprehensive career support services to students in order to assist them in their job search and professional development after graduation.
+All Irish universities provide students access to comprehensive career support services to assist them in their job search and professional development after graduation.
 These services are designed to help students leverage their MBA degrees and transition into successful careers.

 Universities also organise networking events, guest lectures, and panel discussions that bring together industry professionals, alumni, and students.
 These events offer students opportunities to expand their professional network and connect with potential employers.
 Some universities strongly focus on entrepreneurship, and their support offices guide students interested in starting their own ventures.
 This includes access to incubators, business plan competitions, mentorship programs, and networking events within the start-up ecosystem.

-After completing an MBA, graduates have a wide range of career options across various industries and sectors.
+After completing an MBA, graduates have various career options across various industries and sectors.
 The skills, knowledge, and business acumen gained during an MBA programme prepare students for leadership and management roles.
 Some of the most popular job roles that MBA graduates commonly pursue include: